If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 Coming alone?

-If you’re looking to come alone, you might be wondering if thats okay?
+If you’re looking to come alone, you might be wondering if that’s okay?

 Yes, it is.

-You can dance Salsa solo classes which is done in a line format as a group.
+You can do our ‘Salsa in lines’ (classes) which is salsa done in a line format as a group.
 Think line dancing, but with salsa.
-And way cooler 😎
+And way cooler 😎.
+Click play…

 However…